kaziridwan/ender3-ultra/README.md

 upgrade.
 Also, seems like all the cheap ceramic hotends are using E3D-style groove mounts.
 Although I have no intention to do the MMU upgrade right now, but atleast this upgrade will open up that door "easily", I dont have to custom design the parts as much (although I don't completely hate that process, specially now as the printer is working so reliably)

+## Phase 5.1 Live Z offset with Eddy-NG
+This is the final straw to make the printer "worry free".
+This also means we'll be changing our Klipper to be Kalico for easy maintenance.
+It will create worry free Z-Offset Calculation with eddy probe and a bit of sensorless homing.

 ### 2024 updates

 - BTT eddy (recommended to buy a flat usb 3 angle connector because the mcu enclosure box doesn't leave much room left for connecting anything on the USB ports)